 These are just a few of the steps you should take after a wreck.
 There may be other things you need to do, depending on the circumstances.

-Contact William G. Kolodner Personal Injury Lawyers to discuss your car accident.
+Contact WGK Personal Injury Lawyers to discuss your car accident.
 We’ll ensure that you’ve met your obligations and help you determine whether you have a valid claim.